pranshupatel/ColourBlock/README.md

 ## <a name="major-classes-node"></a>Node

-The Node class represents one square on the grid.
-Each Node has 7 attributes: colour, background colour (its default colour), position (in pixel coordinates), length (the amount of pixels long it is), coords (its position in the Grid class, described below), in control (whether this node belongs to a in control block), and is filled (described in Grid).
+The Node class represents one square (enlarged pixel) on the grid.
+Each instance of Node has seven attributes:

+* colour
+* _background_colour (its default colour)
+* _position (in pixel coordinates)
+* _length (how long it is in actual pixels)
+* _coords (its position in the Grid class, described below)
+* _in_control (whether this node belongs to a in control block)
+* _filled (described in Grid)

-The two most importand attributes however is the colour and coordinates (coords).
+However, the two most important attributes are colour and _coords (the coordinates).

 A Block class is made up of four Node instances.
-When a block moves the old Nodes are reset to their original colours and the new nodes changed to the blocks colour.
-This allows for the user to see the blocks fall when in reality all that happened was Nodes switching colours.
+When a block moves, the old nodes are reset to their original colours and the new nodes change to their block's colour.
+This allows the user to see the blocks fall, although this is really an illusion as all that happens is that the nodes switch colours and _filled attributes.

-The structure of the Node class allows for easy movement and rotation of blocks.
+The structure of the Node class allows for the easy movement and rotation of blocks.
 The Node class is heavily used by other objects to run the game.

 ## <a name="major-classes-grid"></a>Grid

-The Grid class contains a collection of Node instances arranged into a two-dimensional list of 20 visible rows and 10 columns.
+The Grid class contains a collection of Node instances which are arranged into a two-dimensional list of 20 visible rows and 10 columns.
 (There are actually 24 rows in total, of which the top 4 rows are invisible.
 This helps facilitate the creation of new blocks.)

 The properties of each Node instance in the Grid class can change based on various factors.
-For example, the filled attribute that enables effective collision detection can change based on whether a block has hit the bottom and has another block right underneath it.
-As another example, the colour attributes of several Node instances change constantly whenever a block falls to the bottom.
+For example, the _filled attribute facilitates effective collision detection, as it can change based on whether a block has hit the bottom and has another block right underneath it.
+As another example, the colour attributes of several Node instances change constantly as a block falls to the bottom.

 Methods in the Grid class handle collision detection, check for full rows to clear, and track scores.
 The Grid class is heavily used by other objects to run the game.